splunk/public-o11y-docs/gdi/get-data-in/application/php/php-migration-guide.rst

 The agent of the Splunk Distribution of OpenTelemetry .NET is an alternative to the SignalFx Instrumentation for .NET.
 To migrate from the SignalFx instrumentation, follow these instructions.

-.. _requirements-splunk-dotnet-otel-migration:
+.. _requirements-splunk-php-otel-migration:

 Compatibility and requirements
 ==========================================================

-For a complete list of requirements, see :ref:`dotnet-otel-requirements`.
+For a complete list of requirements, see :ref:`php-otel-requirements`.

-.. _migrate-to-splunk-dotnet-otel-agent:
+.. _migrate-to-splunk-php-otel-agent:

 Migrate to the Splunk Distribution of OpenTelemetry .NET
 ========================================================